Kopixx/Project-1/README.md

 - Location

 The project addresses these influence via hypothesis testing, correlational relationships, geographical analysis, density and frequency observation and analysis for real estate agencies, and a real estate agencies performance sales performance and listing volume.

+### Initial Data Cleaning
+File: initial_data_cleaning.ipynb
+Raw Data: Property Sales of Melbourne City.csv
+Cleaned Data: Properties_of_Melbourne_City_CLEANED.csv

+### Question 1 - What are the main influences on Property Prices in Melbourne?
+File: Q1_data_exploration.ipynb

+### Question 2 - Looking to buy in Melbourne?
+What location is best for your living demographic & your budget?
+File: Q2_data_exploration.ipynb

+### Question 3 - Looking to sell in Melbourne?
+Which real estate agency will get you the best value for your property?
+File: Q3_data_exploration.ipynb

+### Presentation Slides
+File: Project 1 Presentation Slides